-Stack Air Admittance Valves for Sanitary Drainage Systems (herein referred to as "device") are devices used as vent terminals for stacks in plumbing drainage systems.
+Individual and Branch Type Air Admittance Valves for Sanitary Drainage Systems (AAV's) (herein referred to as "device") are devices used as vent terminals for individual and branch fixtures in plumbing drainage systems.
 These devices shall not be used to relieve back pressure, but only to allow air to enter the system.
-When these devices are installed in a building, there shall be at least one (1) open vent terminal which extends to atmosphere outside of the building serving the building drain on which these devices are installed.
-These devices are designed to be installed on stacks where branches on multiple floors are connected.
+When the devices are installed in a building, there shall be at least one (1) open vent terminal which extends to atmosphere outside of the building serving the same building drain on which these devices are installed.
+These devices are designed to be used for individual fixtures or for a branch serving multiple fixtures.